LeoMehraban/rix/README.md

 | prnted | fn [list] | runs 'list', returning a string containing everything that was printed during its running |
 | = | fn [x y] | checks for equality |
 | inl | mac [params body] | creates a function with params and a body whose results may depend on the surrounding enviroment |

-## some more stuff

-'generics' (not the typical generic types) are functions that call different sections of code depending on the type of the first parameter. you declare a new generic with the `genr` function.

-'modules' are files of code that can be included with the `incl` macro. it searches your disk, first checking in the current directory for a file `modulename.rix`, and then in the `~/.rix` folder (if it exists) for the same file

-you can override the directories it checks with the RIX-PATH enviroment variable.
-Only declarations prefixed with the `exp` macro (see test.rix for an example) will be exported.

-you can access stuff declared in modules with the `symbol@modulename` syntax. of course you can also assign the value of `symbol@modulename` to a variable as well, so you can access it without all that extra syntax